Eckhoff42/Google-at-home/README.md

 # Search-engine-algorithm-collection
 A collection of algorithms used in search engines implemented by myself.
+The intention of this project is not to implement the most effective algorithms, but to implement a variety of techniques.
-The selection of algorithms are inspired from the Standford course [Introduction to Information Retrieval](https://web.stanford.edu/class/cs276/)
+The selection of algorithms are inspired from the Stanford course [Introduction to Information Retrieval](https://web.stanford.edu/class/cs276/)
 ## Table of contents
 - [Search-engine-algorithm-collection](#search-engine-algorithm-collection)
   - [Table of contents](#table-of-contents)